 Depression Treatment at Everlast

-Everlast Recovery Centers offers the best treatments available for our patients with a dual diagnosis that includes depression.
+Everlast Recovery Centers offers the best treatments available for our patients with depression.
 Our clinically trained staff will recognize symptoms of depression in clients during their assessment period and create an individualized treatment plan that suits their needs.
 While our variety of therapy sessions and other activities throughout the day keep people with depression from isolating themselves, they also learn about some of the most popular types of therapy for treating depression.

 We offer the types of therapy listed above, including CBT, DBT, and ACT.
 Everlast also offers many complementary therapies and makes sure our clients spend plenty of time in the healthy, healing California sunshine.